philipgeorge94/shopify-be-2022/README.md

 8. If there is an error such as the following, it is likely due to an incorrect port being specified.
 Check the backend server for the correct port, and run the above command again. </br> </br>![illustration_FE_error.png](illustration_FE_error.png)

 10. You can interact with the inventory using console input.
+11. The implemented **"Export Products to CSV"** functionality places the downloaded files in the `/downloads` folder.

+## Folder Structure
+1. `/downloads`: Contains the .csv files of product information downloaded by the user.
+2. `/server_file_storage`: In a real scenario, the user would not be able to access this folder.
+However, since our backend Flask server is running on the same machine for this mock set-up, this stores the generated .csv files which are then sent by the API to the user.
+3. `/src`: contains the source code
+4. `/requirements.txt`
+5. `/README.md`
+6. Image files required for the Readme file

 ## Best Programming Practices followed
 1. **Client-Server Architecture**: Interaction between Python frontend and Python backend follows a Client-Server Architecture pattern.